MyProductsKft/VitalCoin/depends/description.md

-This is a system of building and caching dependencies necessary for building VitalCoin.
+This is a system of building and caching dependencies necessary for building Vitalcoin.
 There are several features that make it different from most similar systems:

 ### It is designed to be builder and host agnostic